Fruitsalad/No-Titlebars-theme-for-Cinnamon/README.md

+# This project is obsolete

+**Since Linux Mint 21, this approach to hiding title bars does not work anymore.
+Instead, you can use the extension Cinnamon Maximus.
+(Note that, after installing the extension, you need to enable it using the plus button in the list of installed extensions)**

 # No Titlebars theme for Cinnamon and the Gnome Desktop Environment

 This is a window border theme for Cinnamon that disables almost all window decorations.